 Plurinational State of Bolivia

-Brazil confers priority to its relations with Bolivia, which comprise initiatives in areas such as energy cooperation, border cooperation and fight against transnational crimes, as well as coordination in regional and global fora.
-Brazil grants geostrategic importance to its relations with Bolivia, a country with which it shares its longest border (3,423 km) and the presence in both the Amazon and the Plata Basins.
-In addition, the strategic importance of Bolivia's accession to MERCOSUR is worthy of note.
+Relations with Bolivia are a priority for Brazil, encompassing initiatives in areas such as energy cooperation, border cooperation and the fight against transnational illicit acts, as well as the articulation in regional and global forums.
+Brazil confer geostrategic importance upon relations with Bolivia, the country with which it shares its largest border (3,423 km) and the status of Amazonian and Platino country.

-Bolivia is a country with a stable macroeconomic environment and ample potential for economic growth.
-Its territorial extent is about 1.1 million km2 and its population amounts to about 10.8 million.
-The IMF estimates that Bolivia's GDP reached USD 35 billion in 2015.
+Bolivia is a country with a stable macroeconomic environment and broad potential for economic growth.
+The extent of its territory is approximately 1.1 million km² and its population corresponds to about 11.3 million inhabitants (2018).
+The IMF estimates that Bolivia's Gross Domestic Product (GDP) reached US$ 40 billion in 2018.

-The main axes of economic integration with Brazil are productive integration in the energy area and regional infrastructure projects.
-Because it is geographically located in the center of South America, Bolivia is a privileged partner for the improvement of the infrastructure for regional integration.
+The main axes of economic integration with Brazil are the productive integration in the energy sector and the regional infrastructure projects.
+Because it is geographically located in Central South America, Bolivia is a privileged partner for improving regional physical integration infrastructure.

-Brazil is historically Bolivia’s main trade partner.
-It is the first destination of Bolivian exports due to the sale of natural gas, and the second source of imports.
-Economic relations with Brazil have fostered Bolivian development due to Brazil's economic presence in the country in terms of trade surplus, investments and remittances of immigrants.
+Brazil is historically Bolivia's main trading partner.
+It is the first destination of Bolivian exports, due to the sale of natural gas, and second source of the country’s imports.
+Economic relations with Brazil have driven Bolivian development, due to the Brazilian economic presence in the country, investments and remittances of immigrants.

-Brazil and Bolivia are engaged in the development of an important border integration policy, with the purpose of making the border area into a space of peace, cooperation, and economic and social development.
-In 2011, “Border Integration Committees” were created, with the aim of finding solutions to specific border area issues.
-Meetings of the Committees which operate in Corumbá/Puerto Suárez (2011), Brasileia-Epitaciolândia/Cobija (2012), Cáceres/San Matías (2013) and Guajará-Mirim/Guayaramerín (2013) were held.
-This new border integration policy seeks to bring concrete improvements to the local population.
+Brazil and Bolivia have developed an important policy of border integration in order to make the border an area of peace, cooperation and economic and social development.
+In 2011, the "Border Integration Committees" were created to seek solutions to specific border zone issues.
+The meetings of the Committees that operate in Corumbá/Puerto Suárez (2011 and 2018), Brasileia-Epitaciolândia/Cobija (2012), Cáceres/San Matías (2013) and Guajará-Mirim/Guayaramerín (2013 and 2016) were held.
+This border integration policy seeks to bring effective improvements to the local population.

-The permanent dialogue with the Bolivian Government is also important to address cross-cutting challenges whose solution requires coordinated action.
-Joint monitoring is exercised in the areas of fight against poverty; development and control of border regions; fight against transnational crime, and the world drug problem.
-The increase of cooperation in the fight against transnational crime, particularly in the context of the drug problem, is remarkable, as illustrated by the establishment of a Brazil-Bolivia-Peru cooperation agenda.
+The permanent dialogue with the Bolivian Government is also important to address transversal challenges that require coordinated actions to be resolved.
+The following are the object of joint monitoring: the development and control of border regions; and actions to combat transnational illicit activities and the global drug problem.
+Notable is the increase in cooperation in the fight against transnational illicit acts, especially in relation to the drug problem, such as the establishment of the Brazil-Bolivia-Peru cooperation agenda.